 - Simplicity – changing a theme to get the look and feel you want is an easy point-and-click process.
 The system offers a series of options that you can browse through and evaluate before choosing the one you like.

-- Plug-ins – WordPress has a lot of plug-ins that can add applications like social media widgets or Google Analytics that make your website easier to use and navigate.
+- Plug-ins – WordPress has a lot of plug-ins that can add applications like social media widgets or Google Analytics that make your website design easier to use and navigate.

 Disadvantages of using a premium theme